PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:57:02
+Last updated: 2024-04-13 18:57:35
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson